Huntington Charitable Grant Program

-Nonprofit organizations requesting a contribution from the Huntington Foundation must apply online:
+Nonprofit organizations requesting a contribution from Huntington must apply online:

-- For grant requests in excess of $5,000 plus, use the following application link:
+- For grant requests of $5,000 and more, use the following application link:

-- For grant requests less than $5,000 plus, use the following application link:
+- For grant requests less than $5,000, use the following application link:

 Our corporate philanthropy relies considerably on the regional and community executives, who know best the unique needs of their communities; the regional/community leadership teams will convene monthly to evaluate incoming charitable grant requests.